Protocentral/protocentral_sensything/docs/sensything-esp-idf.md

 ##### Step 1: Setting up the toolchain

-Windows doesn’t have a built-in “make” environment, so as well as installing the toolchain you will need a GNU-compatible environment.
-We can use the MSYS2 environment to provide this environment.The quick setup is to download the Windows all-in-one toolchain & MSYS2 zip file from dl.espressif.com:[Toolchain Setup](https://dl.espressif.com/dl/esp32_win32_msys2_environment_and_toolchain-20180110.zip)
+Windows don’t have a built-in “make” environment, so as well as installing the toolchain you will need a GNU-compatible environment.
+We can use the MSYS2 environment to provide this environment.
+The quick setup is to download the Windows all-in-one toolchain & MSYS2 zip file from dl.espressif.com:[Toolchain Setup](https://dl.espressif.com/dl/esp32_win32_msys2_environment_and_toolchain-20180110.zip)

 **Procedures**: